 By AARON FAVILA and JIM GOMEZ

-LEMERY, Philippines (AP) — A Philippine volcano that erupted last weekend belched smaller plumes of ash and shuddered continuously with earthquakes Thursday, prompting authorities to block access to nearby towns due to fears of a bigger eruption.
+LEMERY, Philippines (AP) — A Philippine volcano belched smaller plumes of ash Thursday but shuddered continuously with earthquakes and cracked roads in nearby towns, which were blockaded by police due to fears of a bigger eruption.

-Amid warnings of an imminent and more dangerous eruption, police cordoned off at least four towns near shores of a lake that surrounds the volcano.
-The move sparked arguments with villagers.
+Amid warnings of an imminent and more dangerous eruption, police cordoned off at least four towns along or near the coast of a lake surrounding volcano island, sparking arguments with villagers.

-“We’ve lost everything.
-Our house got damaged.
-But I need to retrieve my pots and cooking wares and other things.
-They should not be very, very strict,” 59-year-old Erlinda Landicho told The Associated Press.
+“We’ve lost everything, our house got damaged, but I need to retrieve my pots and cooking wares and other things.
+They should not be very, very strict,” Erlinda Landicho, a 59-year-old mother, told The Associated Press.

 Landicho, who fled with her son from Lemery municipality as the volcano erupted, was among a throng of villagers stopped by police from reentering the ash-blanketed town.
 A firetruck blocked a key access road and police set up checkpoints.
 Beyond the barricade, Lemery looked like a ghost town partly shrouded in swirling ash.

-More than 125,000 people fled their homes just in Batangas, which has declared a state of calamity to allow the faster release of emergency funds.
+More than 121,000 people fled their homes just in Batangas province, which has declared a state of calamity to allow faster releases of emergency funds.
 At least 373 evacuation sites were crammed with displaced villagers and needed more ash masks, portable toilets, bottled water and sleeping mats, according to a provincial disaster-response office.

-The government’s main-disaster agency reported a little more than 68,000 people were displaced by the eruption in Batangas and Cavite provinces.
+The government’s main-disaster agency reported a little more than 65,000 people were displaced by the eruption in Batangas and Cavite province.
 The reason for the discrepancy was not immediately clear.

-About four villages exist on the island despite it being a permanent danger zone.
+About four villages exist on the island despite it being declared a state-protected area and a permanent danger zone.
 Defense Secretary Delfin Lorenzana has recommended that villagers should not be allowed back.